Course Descriptons By Program

 EAS333 - Geochemistry

-Geochemistry is essential to all aspects of modern earth science.
+This course is designed for students pursuing environmental and geological careers.
+Participants will explore the relationships between natural chemical processes and environmental issues.
+They will spend considerable time evaluating human impacts on the chemical and environmental balance in natural settings.
+Geochemistry is essential to all aspects of modern Earth Science.
 This course provides an introduction to geochemistry for undergraduates pursuing careers in geology, environmental science, and atmospheric sciences.
-The course combines two distinct topical groupings.
+It combines two distinct topical groupings.
 The first is an introductory focus on essential geochemical principles of thermodynamics and kinetics, aquatic chemistry, isotope geochemistry, and trace element geochemistry.
-The second is a deeper pursuit to understand the Earth from a geochemical perspective and includes topics such as formation of the elements; formation of the Earth and solar system; evolution of the crust, mantle and core; weathering and stream chemistry; and ocean chemistry.
-Prerequisite: EAS 303 and CHE 101 or higher, or permission of instructor (3 crs.)
+The second is a deeper pursuit to understand the Earth from a geochemical perspective and includes topics such as formation of the elements; formation of the Earth and Solar System; evolution of the crust, mantle, and core; weathering and stream chemistry; and ocean chemistry.

 EAS342 - Dynamic Meteorology I